Authentic Inclusion in Schools: a DSV Education Conference

 Nas started her career at the ABC as a cadet journalist in Sydney in 2011 before working as a regional reporter in Bega on the New South Wales far south coast.
 She then spent seven years working as a newsreader, reporter and senior producer for triple j and other ABC platforms.
 Nas has also undertaken projects with ABC International Development, running initiatives for people living with disability across the Pacific.

 Nas lost her sight when she was six months old.
-Nas also has a sensitivity condition called Charcot-Marie-Tooth which means she can’t read Braille.
+Nas also has a neurological condition called Charcot-Marie-Tooth which means she can’t read Braille.

 Nas also works as an MC and public speaker, presenting at schools, conferences and charity fundraisers on topics such as inclusive education, adaptive technology, accessibility and supporting women to climb the corporate ladder.
 Nas has supported young people with vision impairments to transition into mainstream schooling.